litexlang/litex-official-documents/Homepage.md

   </tr>
 </table>

-Litex lowers the entrance barrier by 10x, lowers the cost of constructing formalized proofs by 10x, making formalization as easy and fast as natural writing.
-In Litex, there is no foreign keywords, twisted syntax, or complex semantics, just plain reasoning.
+Even Kids can formalize the multivariate equation in Litex in 2 minutes, while it require an experienced expert hours of work in Lean 4.
+It is a typical example of how Litex lowers the entrance barrier by 10x, lowers the cost of constructing formalized proofs by 10x, making formalization as easy and fast as natural writing.
+No foreign keywords, no twisted syntax, or complex semantics.
+Just plain reasoning.

-AI researchers love Litex. `pylitex` is the Python package that allows you to call Litex, and at the same time being able to use all the AI tools and scientific computation packages.
-Litex achieves 100% accuracy on gsm8k dataset without any training [Github](https://github.com/litexlang/litex-gsm8k-killer).
-Open-source community has also contributed to Litex by making a really powerful Litex Agent [Github](https://github.com/Zecyel/litex-stdlib-gen).
-We welcome you to join us to build the future of reasoning together!

-Litex is a language full of potential.
-Join us to build the future of reasoning together!

----

-*Visit [Official Website](https://litexlang.com/) to learn more about Litex.
-Our community is on [Zulip](https://litex.zulipchat.com/join/c4e7foogy6paz2sghjnbujov/).
-Visit [Tutorial](https://litexlang.com/doc/Tutorial/Introduction) to learn how to use Litex and try some examples.
-Source code of Litex is on [Github](https://github.com/litexlang/golitex).
-Source of tutorial is on [Github](https://github.com/litexlang/litex-tutorial).
-Complete [challenges](https://litexlang.com/collaboration) on the Litex website, or collaborate on a partner project — earn impact rewards!
-Visit [Start](https://litexlang.com/doc/Start) to start using Litex (online, locally, in Python, in Jupyter Notebook, etc.).*

-## Contact & Contribute to Litex
+## Resources And Community

 _The best way to predict future is to create it._

 _-- Alan Kay_

-Hi, I’m Jiachen Shen, creator of Litex.
-You’re warmly invited to join the Litex community and grow with us.

-Why should you joint us?
-The reason is simple—Litex is changing the future.
-There cannot be a reasoning language more concise than Litex, because it is already as close to mathematics as possible.
-It is both elegant and intellectually engaging.

-For AI researchers, it addresses the most fundamental challenge of the AI era: enhancing reasoning ability while ensuring correctness.
-For mathematicians, what used to take a year of peer review can now be verified in a second.
-It may sound like magic, but this is exactly what the formal language Litex makes possible.

-**Litex opens up limitless possibilities for scaling formal reasoning.
-We are creating the future.**

-Our key directions:

-Dataset – from elementary problems to IMO, textbooks, and research papers.
-This dataset powers AI training and reasoning.

-Litex + AI – embedding Litex into AI workflows to make reasoning scalable, reliable, and 10x more accessible.

-Our source code is on [Github](https://github.com/litexlang/golitex).
-The source code of the tutorial is on [Tutorial](https://github.com/litexlang/litex-tutorial).
-The Python package of Litex is [pylitex](https://github.com/litexlang/pylitex)

-MAKE MONEY BY CONTRIBUTING!
-Visit [Task Board](https://litexlang.com/task-board) to earn by solving tasks, or [Collaboration](https://litexlang.com/collaboration) to discuss bigger projects.

-Contact me via [email](mailto:litexlang@outlook.com) or join the [Zulip community](https://litex.zulipchat.com/join/c4e7foogy6paz2sghjnbujov/).
+Litex is nothing without its community and technical ecosystem.
+Here is a list of resources and community for Litex:

+1. Our official [website](https://litexlang.com) contains tutorials, cheatsheets, examples, documentation, collaboration opportunities, and more for Litex.
+All documents on our [website](https://litexlang.com) are open-sourced [here](https://github.com/litexlang/litex-official-documents)
+2. Learn Litex [online](https://litexlang.com/doc/Tutorial/Introduction).
+A short list of major Litex statements and their usage are shown in the [cheat sheet](https://litexlang.com/doc/Litex_Cheatsheet).
+3. You can run litex on your own computer， start from [here](https://litexlang.com/doc/Start)
+4. [Litex standard library](https://github.com/litexlang/litex-stdlib) is under active development. **Contribute to it and earn impact rewards!**
+5. Use [pylitex](https://github.com/litexlang/pylitex) to call Litex in Python
+6. Litex achieves 100% accuracy on gsm8k dataset without any training [Github](https://github.com/litexlang/litex-gsm8k-killer)
+7. [Litex Dataset](https://huggingface.co/litexlang) is on Hugging Face. **Contribute to it and earn impact rewards!**
+8. Here is a really powerful Litex Agent [Github](https://github.com/litexlang/litex-agent).
+It is so powerful that much code in our standard library is generated by it!
+9. AI researchers interested in Litex might find [Litex LLM Dev](https://github.com/litexlang/litex-llm-dev) useful.
+Contact us if you are interested in collaborating on this project!
+10. Our Community is on [Zulip](https://litex.zulipchat.com/join/c4e7foogy6paz2sghjnbujov/).
+Email me [here](mailto:litexlang@outlook.com) if you are interested in joining!

+All of our [repositories](https://github.com/orgs/litexlang/repositories) are open-sourced.
+Just issue PRs and tell us any ideas about Litex!
+Maybe we can build the future together!

 ## Special Thanks